sonus21/C-programm-to-3-address-translator/README.md

 # Support
 Please report problems and bugs to  [trans](https://github.com/sonus21/C-programm-to-3-address-translator/issues) issue tracker.

-or

-You can send mail to gitsonus21@gmail.com .

 # License
 The content of this project  is licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/us/deed.en_US)